DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 That's it!
 You now have authentication with Auth0 in your Aurelia app.

-For more details, including how to protect certain route in your app, check out the [Auth0 Aurelia docs](https://auth0.com/docs/quickstart/spa/aurelia/no-api).
+For more details, including how to protect certain routes in your app, check out the [Auth0 Aurelia docs](https://auth0.com/docs/quickstart/spa/aurelia/no-api).
 There you can also download a seed project to get started from scratch.

 ## Wrapping Up

-Aurelia 1.0 shipped with great improvements to tooling, application set-up and focus on enhancing the ability to build mobile apps with it.
-If you don't want to us the `aurelia-auth` plugin, there is a good alternative, which is [https://github.com/SpoonX/aurelia-authentication](https://github.com/SpoonX/aurelia-authentication).
+Aurelia 1.0 shipped with great improvements to tooling and application setup and with a focus on enhancing the ability to build mobile apps with it.
+If you don't want to use the `aurelia-auth` plugin, there is a good alternative, which is [https://github.com/SpoonX/aurelia-authentication](https://github.com/SpoonX/aurelia-authentication).
 You can definitely try it out while working your way through the tutorial.

-The [Aurelia documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/quick-start) is a great place to checkout all the improvements and new things that came bundled with Aurelia 1.0.
+The [Aurelia documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/quick-start) is a great place to check out all the improvements and new things that come bundled with Aurelia 1.0.
 Do you like the improvements?
-Have you started using it in production?
-Let me know your thoughts about Aurelia 1.0 in the comments section below 😊
+Have you started using Aurelia 1.0 in production?
+Let me know your thoughts about Aurelia 1.0 in the comments section below. 😊